 The Darling Oyster Bar is known for being one of the most beautiful restaurants in the city and for serving a very over-the-top Bloody Mary.
 This spot on King Street has lots of exposed brick and white tile, as well as a huge bar that’s great for a quick drink or eating your weight in seafood.
 Come for dinner with friends, split the ceviche and some oysters, and finish with the fried shrimp basket and poutine-style chowder over fries.
 If you opt for brunch instead, the Bloody Mary comes with shrimp, hushpuppies, a king crab leg, and a lobster claw all sticking out the top.
 This is either insane or genius, but either way we’re into it.

 There are good surprises, like when you remember that your favorite leftovers are in your fridge, and bad surprises, like when your roommate eats said-leftovers before you get home.
 Lucky for us, Xiao Bao Biscuit is a good surprise.
 This spot in Cannonborough-Elliotborough is located inside an old gas station, but serves really good Chinese, Japanese, Thai, Vietnamese, Cambodian, and Malay food.
 Also, they have the word “biscuit” in their name, but are one of the few places in Charleston that doesn’t actually serve biscuits.
-Split the the shaking beef, yu xiang eggplant, and okonomiyaki with some friends and don’t be surprised if this place becomes your new go-to lunch or casual dinner spot.
+Split the the shaking beef, yu xiang eggplant, and okonomiyaki with some friends and don’t be surprised if someone sends you links to flights to Charleston next month just to come back here.

 Henrietta’s at The Dewberry is a hotel restaurant very much worth going to even if you aren’t staying upstairs.
 This semi-fancy, all-day bistro in Mazyck-Wraggborough serves a wide range of French and Lowcountry dishes, from a vegetable quiche and boudin bites to their really good burger and glazed lobster omelette.
 It’s definitely one of the pricier brunch or lunch options in town, but if you’re looking for a great patio, good French food, and somewhere to drink a nice cocktail, Henrietta’s is where to go.